pyjarrett/OMSCS_Survival_Guide/README.md

 other resources get put into a resources.md (md is for markdown).
 The unit (and sometimes integration) tests that I write.
 The assignment specification and other documents and resources provided for the assignment.
-My code goes in source control, as do my report's Latex files (see below section on Latex).
+My code goes in source control, as do my report's LaTeX files (see below section on LaTeX).
 The only thing you shouldn't put in source control is any file that you can generate from another file (e.g. JavaDocs, Sphinx Docs, .pyc files, C++ \*.o files, things created by CMake, etc.) and you should have these on your [.gitignore](https://git-scm.com/docs/gitignore)